 The next section helps you understand how the SlimFast diet works.

 The SlimFast diet is an upgraded weight loss program that focuses on the 3-2-1 plan.
 The principle of this approach is to include 3 healthy SlimFast snacks, 2 healthy SlimFast shakes, and 1 healthy meal of your choice.
 By replacing regular meals and snacks with the low-calorie variants, you will be able to lose weight and kick start your body’s metabolic processes (1).

-On average, the SlimFast diet provides 1200 calories for women and an additional 400 calories (1600 calories) for men per day.
+On average, the SlimFast diet provides 1200 calories for women and 1600 calories for men per day.
 The SlimFast diet plans six meals a day through one full meal (500 calories for women, 800 calories for men), two shakes or smoothies, and three 100-calorie snacks.
 This diet kick starts your metabolism, curbs hunger, and offers complete satisfaction.

 SlimFast offers a variety of 7-day meal planners that can be downloaded from their website.
 It also has a 30-minute workout regime to suit your weight loss goals.

 If followed as per the guidance, the SlimFast diet does help with weight loss.
 It works by lowering one’s calorie intake and encouraging one to replace their high-calorie conventional meals with protein-rich shakes, snack bars, and porridges.

 A study in the Journal of Nutrition showed that people on the meal replacement SlimFast diet plan lost weight effectively when compared with those on a conventional but structured diet plan (4).

 A study published in the British Medical Journal compared the effectiveness of four commercial weight-loss programs in obese and overweight individuals.
 Dieters on the SlimFast diet plan lost an average of 6 pounds in 4 weeks, along with significant fat loss (5).